Who is a Household Contact

 You should report the results of your RATs, whether they are positive or negative.
 You can do this online through My Covid Record or call 0800 222 478.

 Avoid the person with COVID-19

-You should avoid or minimise contact with the person who has COVID-19 during their self-isolation period.
+You should avoid or minimise contact with the person who has COVID-19 during their isolation period.